jackmerrill/maatt.fr/content/ideas.md

 - Audio sharing made simpler
     - Basically cross-platform SharePlay
     - Write it in Zig just to screw with myself later
+- PrivacySpy for countries
+    - Get a nutrition label on countries to better understand if it aligns with your values